mattias-wiberg/FIM750-Simulation-of-complex-systems/Exercise 11/README.md

 # SIR model
 To simluate Disease Spreading using a agent based SIR model.

+## Code optimization
+Cellfun being really slow 54 calls taking 9.349s going to try to only using for loops to improve should be faster.

 ## Exercise 1
 Most of the population seems to get infected at a value of &beta; > 0.21 for &gamma; = 0.01 as can be seen in the plot below where &beta; = 0.21 and &gamma; = 0.01.